synbioks/Text-Mining-NLP/relation-extraction/README.md

     * Doesn't matter if you are resuming for top model training.
     * **Does matter** if you are resuming for end-to-end training, this tells the optimizer to calculate the learning rate correctly.
 * `train-data`: path to the input data
+    * ignored when `do-train` is false
+* `inference-data`: path to the data for inference task (e.g. ACS data)
+    * ignored when `do-inference` is false
+* `balance-dataset`: whether or not to use stratified sampling during training
+* `do-train`: train the model on train data
+* `do-inference`: make prediction on the inference data with the model
+    * by setting `do-train` and `do-inference` to True, you can train and predict in one go
+    * if you want to do prediciton using a specific checkpoint, set `do-train` to False and make sure to set the `resume-from-ckpt` parameter
 * `ckpt-dir`: path to the folder that stores model as checkpoints

 ### Example output